Keyboard shortcuts

 You are now ready to begin the installation process.
 Follow the steps below to install Vincent OS on your system:

-Step 1: Start the Installer
+Step 1: Start the Installer (if your are on LiveCD)

 From the desktop environment, go to the start menu and go to the following location: